sohel1807/IPL_WIN_PREDICTOR/README.md

 This API is built and deployed.
 The model used for prediction is trained with `scikit-learn` and serialized using `pickle`.

 ## Contributing
-If you'd like to contribute to the project, feel free to fork the repository, make your changes, and submit a pull request.
-Contributions are welcome and appreciated!
+If you'd like to contribute to the project, feel free to fork th
 ## Issues
 If you encounter any issues or have suggestions for improvement, please open an issue on GitHub, and we'll address it as soon as possible.